VineetDaga/Project/Readme.md

+# VideoTube

+This is a project which i am using to learn more about backend development in javascript

-# Lesson 1 - How to Connect a Database with MERN and Debugging It
+## Lesson 1 - How to Connect a Database with MERN and Debugging It

 There are two key things to keep in mind when connecting the database with the backend: